vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/limitations-of-the-pii-data-architecture-during-closed-beta.md

 >⚠️ [Data Protection Plus](https://developers.vtex.com/docs/guides/data-protection-plus) is in closed beta phase, only available in select regions.<br /><br />
 > This feature is part of [VTEX Shield](https://help.vtex.com/en/tutorial/vtex-shield--2CVk6H9eY2CBtHjtDI7BFh).
 If you are already a VTEX customer and want to adopt VTEX Shield for your business, please contact [Commercial Support](https://help.vtex.com/en/tracks/support-at-vtex--4AXsGdGHqExp9ZkiNq9eMy/3KQWGgkPOwbFTPfBxL7YwZ).
 Additional fees may apply.
 If you are not yet a customer but are interested in this solution, please complete our [contact form](https://vtex.com/us-en/contact/).

-Some commerce features of the VTEX platform are not available for accounts using the PII data architecture while [Data Protection Plus](https://developers.vtex.com/docs/guides/data-protection-plus) is in closed beta phase, as we are working to evolve it and ensure data privacy best practices across the platform.
+Some commerce features of the VTEX platform are unavailable for accounts using the PII data architecture during the closed beta phase of [Data Protection Plus](https://developers.vtex.com/docs/guides/data-protection-plus).
+We are actively enhancing this feature to ensure the best data privacy practices across the platform.

 In this guide, you can learn about the current limitations you must be aware of when managing your customers' information with the [Profile System](https://developers.vtex.com/docs/guides/profile-system).